sherlock-audit/2023-03-teller-judging/README.md

     Contestants' payouts and scores will be updated according to the changes made on this issue.

+**IAm0x52**

+Fix looks good.
+Repaying a loan in full no longer forces withdrawing collateral, preventing the repay call from reverting

 # Issue M-5: Lender can take borrower's collateral before first payment due

 Source: https://github.com/sherlock-audit/2023-03-teller-judging/issues/92